About Eating Disorders | FAQ | Supporting Someone with an Eating Disorder | Resources for Eating Disorders

 Do I have to stop engaging in my eating disorder behaviours when I start treatment?

-No. I believe that regardless of age or experience, everyone who has an eating disorder has it for a very good reason and will continue to use these behaviours until he or she has made other changes and has alternative ways of coping with life’s stresses and issues.
+No. I believe that regardless of age, everyone who has an eating disorder has it for a very good reason and will continue to use these behaviours until he or she has made other changes and has alternative ways of coping with life’s stresses and issues.
 Preparing to replace these behaviours with new ways of coping is part of the process of recovery.

 Is it possible to recover from an eating disorder?